galihpermana29/rekam-medis-web3/README.md

 # How it works?

-### you have to download metamask ext in your browser
+### 1. You have to download metamask ext in your browser

-### after that connect your wallet to goerli net
+### 2. After that connect your wallet to goerli net

-### after connected, you must have goerli eth amounts, if you are not having that, you can use goerli faucet
+### 3. After connected, you must have goerli eth amounts, if you are not having that, you can use goerli faucet

-### try to write and fill the form, and you are already storing the data to block chain!!
+### 4. Try to write and fill the form, and you are already storing the data to block chain!!

+this client already deployed in this url:

 # In contract branch there is a smart contract that has been deployed to goerli eth